reedhedges/AriaCoda/README.md

   the C++ compiler should then warn if the base class method is not virtual.
 * Some function argument and return types have been changed from `int` to `size_t` or other more specific or appropriate type.
+* The feature of ArFunctor subclasses to store parameter values and the various invoke() overloads that used them if too few arguments provided, has been deprecated.
+Future changes will probably remove this feature (or ArFunctor will be replaced entirely by standard C++ features.)
 * Various fixes and changes to improve optimization and conformance/correctness.
 Due to code removal, various optimizations in the source code (especially in frequently used storage and utility classes such